Responding to chemical attacks

-This research was the recipient of the Times Higher Education Award for best STEM project of the year - read the full details.
+This research was the recipient of the Times Higher Education Award for best STEM project of the year.

 Professor Rob Chilcott is head of Toxicology at the University's Department of Pharmacy and Fellow of the Society of Biology.
 He has twenty years’ experience and is currently Chair of the UK Register of Toxicologists and a scientific advisor to several UK Government Departments.

 He has published a number of articles and has contributed to public debate on a diverse range of contemporary scientific matters such as genetically modified crops and nanotechnology.

 Group leaderView profile